arananet/Tapuino-Reloaded/README.md

 [cc-by-sa-image]: https://licensebuttons.net/l/by-sa/4.0/88x31.png
 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

+# Note

+This is a work in progress, several testing must be made but it should work as is.
+I take no responsibiltiy for any damage to any equipment that results from the use of this board.
+USE AT YOUR OWN RISK!

+If you like the project, buy me a beer :) info@arananet.net

 # Version 0.41

 This new version of the Tapuino-Reloaded uses a Arduino Nano instead of a PRO MINI like the ealier version.
 Now is more easy to flash and to update firmware since Ardunino Nano includes a in-build programmer.
 OLED Screen must be 128x32 and pinouts must be GND VCC SCL SDA (if ends with SDK needs a pullups).
 Added properly decoupling caps.
 Manually routed.